-Like it or not, we spend the majority of our waking workweeks at the office.
-Many firms understand this and try to make the time away from our personal lives as comfortable as possible.
-After all, happy employees mean higher productivity, greater creativity and less turnover.
+Savvy, retention-minded employers understand the strain this can cause and try to make their workers’ time away from their personal lives as pleasant as possible.
+After all, a happy team means higher productivity, greater creativity and less turnover.

-Benefits — as in employee benefits — are a form of non-wage compensation.
+The terms perks and benefits are sometimes used interchangeably, but for our purposes, benefits are generally a form of noncash compensation that cover basic needs.
 If not offered by the employer, employees would likely have to fund them on their own.

 - Retirement savings plans.
 A tax-advantaged 401(k) plan can be an excellent way to motivate employees to save for retirement.
 Offering to match contributions up to a certain amount is a big plus in the eyes of workers and can encourage them to stick with your firm.